Shash-012/DevCommJCRecruit/README.md

 ## Task 2
-The Jupyter notebook, app.py file, and the markdown of the task has been uploaded -don't run the code kernel by kernel
+The Jupyter notebook, app.py file, and the markdown of the task has been uploaded
+- don't run the code kernel by kernel
--don't execute app.py using the run button
+- don't execute app.py using the run button
--on terminal, type:
+- on terminal, type:
 ```bash
 streamlit run app.py
 ```